saulrichardson/solstice/src/injestion/marketing/README.md

 ## Architecture Overview

-The marketing pipeline extends the base ingestion architecture with specialized components optimized for complex marketing layouts, multi-column designs, and mixed text/image content.
-It inherits from `BasePDFPipeline` while providing marketing-specific implementations.
+The marketing pipeline is a specialized document processing system optimized for complex marketing layouts, multi-column designs, and mixed text/image content.
+It provides marketing-specific implementations for layout detection and box consolidation.

 ## Key Features